 Note: The 95% confidence intervals for this graph are displayed as vertical bars.
-Source: ESR 2023 Young children have the highest notified rates of all waterborne diseases Continuing the pattern of previous years, in 2021, the highest notification rates for campylobacteriosis, giardiasis and cryptosporidiosis occurred in children aged 0-4 years (Figures 3a-c).
+Source: ESR 2024 Young children have the highest notified rates of all waterborne diseases In 2023, the highest notification rates for campylobacteriosis, giardiasis and cryptosporidiosis occurred in children aged 0-4 years (Figures 3a-c).
+This is in keeping with results for previous years.
 Young children often have higher levels of risk exposure for potentially waterborne disease (PWD) through being less disciplined in managing their hand and food hygiene practices (e.g. handwashing) and by having less developed immune systems (Sinclair, Jones and Gerba 2009).

-Note: 95% confidence intervals have been presented as vertical bars.
-Source: ESR 2023 Figure 3b: Notification rates for cryptosporidiosis, by age group, 2021

-Note: 95% confidence intervals have been presented as vertical bars.
-Source: ESR 2023
+Figure 3a: Notification rates for campylobacteriosis, by age group, 2023 Note: The 95% confidence intervals for this graph are displayed as vertical bars.
+Source: ESR 2024